andrewsenius/l.zhang/index.md

 ## News

-**July 2018:** I have been invited to give a presentation at the 2rd International Youth Conference (Artificial Intelligence in Medical Imaging) in Shenzhen, China.
+**July 2018:** I have been invited to give a presentation at the 2rd International Youth Conference (**Topic: Artificial Intelligence in Medical Imaging**) in Shenzhen, China.

 **Jun 2018:** I have one paper accepted to **MICCAI 2018**, Granda, Spain.